Heegiiny/memory-mcp/docs/SIMULATED_BRAIN.md

 2. **Typed Memories with Differential Decay.** Ensure `Self` and `Belief` memories remain resilient compared to `Episodic` events.
 Treat type metadata as the main lever for long-term personality stability.
 3. **Consolidation During Sleep.** Continue investing in the `refine_memories` tool to mimic offline reorganization: merging duplicates, generating summaries, promoting stability, and synthesizing new beliefs from episodic evidence.
 4. **Identity-Biased Recall.** The recall flow must synthesize answers through the lens of `Self` and `Belief` memories (per the Type-Aware Synthesis prompt strategy) rather than returning verbatim search hits.
-5. **Associative Linking.** Encourage spreading activation by traversing relationship graphs and vector similarity neighborhoods, forming or strengthening links when concepts repeatedly co-occur.
+5. **Associative Linking & Spreading Activation.** The recall flow now implements explicit spreading activation by traversing relationship edges to activate identity-relevant memories even when semantically distant.
+Future work: automatically form or strengthen links when concepts repeatedly co-occur in the same recall session.
 6. **Reconsolidation Drift.** Treat every recall as a chance to soften or reshape content.
 Eventually, refined updates should rewrite memories—subtly biasing them toward the new context—mirroring the mutability of human recollection.
 7. **Interference and Ambiguity.** Embrace conflicting or overlapping memories.
 Retrieval should occasionally blend nearby memories or acknowledge uncertainty, letting interference surface as a feature rather than a bug.
 8. **Functional Forgetting.** Prefer making memories inaccessible (priority < 0.1) over hard deletes; deletions should be intentional, while decay keeps the mind fallible.